The Bad Rich Man in Hell, by James Tissot (1836-1902) [public domain / Wikimedia Commons]

 In fact, God is never mentioned in the entire story (!!!); whereas according to you, He certainly ought to have been, because you falsely claim that there is no mediatorial function for dead saints helping us get to God or to fulfill any (moral / good) request of ours.

 So why did Jesus teach in this fashion?
-Why did He teach that Lazarus was asking Abraham to do things that Protestant theology would hold that only God can do?
+Why did He teach that Dives was asking Abraham to do things that Protestant theology would hold that only God can do?
 And why is the whole story about him asking Abraham for requests, rather than going directly to God and asking Him: which would seem to be required by your theology?

 But instead, God is not mentioned at all in the story.